Old Indicative guidelines for SFDR classification using classic scores

 Distributing knowledge

-The threshold of +3.0 has been determined based on Upright impact scores of taxonomy-aligned products and services within relevant impact categories, such that all taxonomy-aligned products will be considered to have positive contributions (with a few exceptions).
+has been determined based on Upright impact scores of taxonomy-aligned products and services within relevant impact categories, such that all taxonomy-aligned products will be considered to have positive contributions (with a few exceptions).

 This approach is based on the idea of using the EU taxonomy as a list of example products that are considered to have positive contributions in line with the intentions of the EU regulation.
 While the EU taxonomy is not a comprehensive list of sustainable products, it can be used to understand the scale that positive contributions ought to have.